 -

-The SDK encounters an exception: SDKs are designed to never throw exceptions or errors.
+The SDK encounters an exception.
+SDKs are designed to never throw exceptions or errors.
 If the SDK encounters an exception, it returns the control treatment.

 Tip